P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

 either because the test passed or something really bad happened, we can inspect the return code and the streams, and act accordingly.

-So now we have a test runner that can handle segmentation faults gracefully, but still doesn't tell us where they actually happened.
+So now we have a test runner that can handle segmentation faults gracefully but still doesn't tell us where they actually happened.
 Can we get some more detailed information in the output?
 When a Python test fails we get a nice traceback that tells us where things went wrong.
 Can we do the same with C unit